h2tc-roboticsx/H2TC/doc/data_file_explanation.md

     * **17471.csv / 24483054.csv / 28280967.csv**: the timestamps of the frames in video.
 The digits, similarly as above, refer to the SN of the recording device.
 Note that the timestamps start from starting recording, so the second timestamp is actually the timestamp of the first frame.
 Therefore, the first timestamp in this file is always discarded when processing or aligning the streams.
 The data structure is:
       * nanoseconds: header of the unit
       * the timestamp of the beginning of recording
-      * the timestamp of the first frame
+      * the timestamp of the 1st frame
-      * the timestamp of the second frame
+      * the timestamp of the 2nd frame
       * ...
       * the timestamp of the N-th frame
     *  **event_{timestamp}.raw**: the raw output of the event camera.
 It includes general metadata  and events information encoded in [EVT3.0](https://docs.prophesee.ai/stable/data/encoding_formats/evt3.html?highlight=data%20format) format.
 Refer to [prophesee event documentation](https://docs.prophesee.ai/stable/index.html) for details.
 The digits `{timestamp}` in the file name log the timestamp of starting recording, which is used later in the postprocessing pipeline to align the event stream with other streams.